Xeus/Genetic-Crossing/README.md

 characteristics who age, breed, pass along genetic information to offspring, and interact with their environments, religious traits, and governments/cultures.

 Coded in Processing.
-Run "genetic_crossing_toxiclibs.pde" in Processing to view the sketch.
 Also uses a node.js express server.

 Repo includes back sketches as well as a Wolfram CA sketch and the node.js express JSON server which are also used for this sketch.